Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 Our search yielded 91 articles published between 1990 and 2025.
 During the screening process, articles were excluded due to being duplicates ($n=2$), not reporting quantitative results ($n=6$), written in a non-English language ($n=5$), focusing solely on container detection or integrity assessment rather than identification via ISO6346 compliant codes ($n=6$), solutions for other industrial text recognition applications such as wagon code recognition ($n=5$), unavailability of their full text ($n=2$), or being patents ($n=2$).

-\Cref{tab:eligible_article_characteristics} presents the characteristics of the eligible articles.
-The data indicate a consistent increase in publications over time, especially from 2011 onwards.
-This trend reflects growing interest in automatic \ac{ilu} identification systems, likely driven by advancements in \ac{cv} as well as greater computational power affordable to major terminals and ports.

-Asia contributes 79.71~\% of the publications.
-This region handles high volumes of maritime traffic requiring efficient logistics and \ac{ilu} identification systems.
-Countries such as China, Taiwan, South Korea, Vietnam, and Japan play significant roles in global trade, making effective logistics and supply chain management essential.
-Substantial investment in research and development by Asian governments and companies further supports this trend \cite{lam2014greening, lee2010external}.
+Most of the published articles were written by the authors with Asian affiliations (79,71~\%) as shown in \Cref{fig:publications_world_map}.
+This is related with the high volumes of \ac{ilu} handling in Asian ports and terminals, which creates a need for efficient \ac{ilu} identification systems.
+Countries such as China, Taiwan, South Korea, Vietnam, and Japan play significant roles in global trade.
+This leads to innovation as reflected by the contribution of Asian countries to the scientific publications.
+Substantial investment in research and development by Asian governments and companies further supports this innovation \cite{unescap2024, liu2025green}.

-Public funding is reported as the main source, supporting about two out of five of the publications, indicating strong governmental backing.
-This support is often motivated by the potential for technological advancements to benefit national infrastructure and economic growth \cite{slack2005transformation, xie2014china, owens2024china}.
-Public funding is particularly important for the logistics sector that operates with low profit margins \cite{zhang2023study, mckinsey2021lessons}.
-Industry funding and public-industry collaborations constitute one ninth of the publications, suggesting that while there is some industry involvement, companies largely rely on public sector investments to drive technological development.
-However, the presence of pure industry funding indicates a genuine market demand for companies to invest in research to remain competitive \cite{kwon2022logistics, parola2017drivers}.
+Public funding is reported as the main source, supporting about two out of five publications, indicating strong governmental backing for the logistics sector that operates with low profit margins \cite{zhang2023study, mckinsey2021lessons}.
+The motivation for strong governmental backing is the potential for technological advancements that will benefit national infrastructure and economic growth \cite{xie2014china, owens2024china}.
+Besides this dominant public sector support, industry funding and public-industry collaborations constitute one ninth of the publications, suggesting that while there is some industry involvement, companies largely rely on public sector investments to drive technological development of \ac{ilu} identification systems.
+Nevertheless, the presence of pure industry funding (4,76~\%) indicates a genuine market demand for companies to invest in research to remain competitive \cite{kwon2022logistics, parola2017drivers}.

-To analyse the rankings of journals and conferences we followed the rankings of Scimago\footnote{\href{https://www.scimagojr.com/}{https://www.scimagojr.com/}} for journals and CORE\footnote{\href{https://www.core.edu.au/icore-portal}{https://www.core.edu.au/icore-portal}} for conferences. \Cref{tab:eligible_article_characteristics} shows that more than half of the articles on automatic \ac{ilu} identification task are published in unranked outlets, which is not uncommon for applied or niche technical topics \cite{chavarro2017researchers}.